MelonKony/millmint/content/utopia/vekllei/society/government.md

 {{< /hint >}}

 <span class="fc">T</span>
 **he Government of Vekllei** refers to both the [Administration of the Interior](/utopia/vekllei/society/government/#administration-of-the-interior) of the Vekllei [Home Islands](/utopia/vekllei/) and the [international governing body](/utopia/vekllei/society/government/#administration-of-the-commonwealth) of the Vekllei Commonwealth.
 This article serves as a handbook to all departments of the Vekllei Government, and will help clarify the structure and responsibilities of its subordinate ministries and secretariats.
-These centralised features guide the busy and anarchic Vekllei economies to produce a standard of living unlike anywhere else in the world, celebrating departmentalised, forward-facing and vertically-organised government in the 21st Century.
+These centralised features guide the busy and anarchic Vekllei economies to produce a standard of living unlike anywhere else in the world, celebrating departmentalised, localised and democratic government in the 21st Century.

+> I'll be damned if some jumped-up Municipal leech is going to tell me where I can and can't make friends.

+-- Tzipora Desmoisnes

 ### Structure

-What we know as the Vekllei Government is portioned between several powerful state bodies, each representing the natural political concerns of the modern Vekllei state.
-These bodies are both autonomous and codependent, portioning the sovereignty and authority of the state across several These are, in order of
+What we know as the 'Vekllei Government' is portioned between several powerful state bodies, each representing the natural political concerns of the modern Vekllei state.
+These bodies are both autonomous and codependent, portioning the sovereignty and authority of the state across several governing organs of varying size and scope.
+These are, in order of sovereignty:

-1. **The Crown of Vekllei** (also the *Crown Sovereign* and *Administration of the Crown* interchangeably), the rule of the Land Sovereign and its presence in the state
+1. **The Crown of Vekllei** (also the *Crown Sovereign*, *Parliament of Spirits* and *Administration of the Crown* interchangeably), representing the rule of the Land Sovereign and its presence in the state.
-2. **The Commonwealth Government** (also the *Parliament of the Commonwealth* and the *Administration of the Commonwealth* interchangeably), responsible for the maintenance, development and security of the Vekllei Commonwealth, including its territories
+2. **The Commonwealth Government** (also the *Parliament of the Commonwealth* and the *Administration of the Commonwealth* interchangeably), responsible for the maintenance, development and security of the Vekllei Commonwealth, including its territories.
-3. **The Interior Government** (also the *Parliament of the Interior* and the *Administration of the Interior* interchangeably), responsible for the internal governance of Vekllei
+3. **The Interior Government** (also the *Parliament of the Interior* and the *Administration of the Interior* interchangeably), responsible for the internal governance of Vekllei.

 Under this arrangement, it is clear that the sovereignty of Vekllei and its Commonwealth members is somewhat obfuscated -- the Crown, Commonwealth and Interior administrations all share overlapping *de facto* control over the affairs of Vekllei territories.
 In addition, the word 'Vekllei,' commonly used to refer to the Vekllei Home Islands, is also used interchangeably to describe states beyond its geography.
-For example, the 'Vekllei Commonwealth' in fact refers to membership in the Crown, of which Vekllei is an equal member but does not otherwise, in principle, control.
+For example, the 'Vekllei Commonwealth' in fact refers to membership in the Crown, of which Vekllei is an equal member but does not otherwise, in principle, control as a legal metropole.
 The Kalina Islands, Kala, Demon and other full members of the Commonwealth are equal autonomous members, but nonetheless inherit the Vekllei name.

 In this state of affairs, Vekllei can refer to the powerful member-state in the North Atlantic, the Commonwealth it belongs to, or, indeed, the Crown Sovereign itself.
 Unfortunately for foreigners, its use is generally dependent on context.

-Accordingly, the Vekllei Government is separated into two governing bodies.

-1. **The Palace of the Vekllei Sovereign**
-2. **The Government of the Atlantic Commonwealth, including Vekllei and the members of the Vekllei Commonwealth**

-The following passages outline their structure and purpose as a general framework and reference for the political structure of the country.

 ---